civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Changelog (Well, you don't have to read the full thing. ;)):
+2010-28-02 (Revision 1056)
+Fixed:    If the AI runs into a foreigner and if it desires war, it goes to
+          battle.
+Fixed:    The honor pollution agreement request does not set an embargo if
+          accepted.
+Fixed:    If the AI considers whom to go to war with, it considers humans and
+          robots alike.
+Fixed:    The AI unloads cargo from transport helicopters when it is at an army
+          grouping point, so that the cargo units can be grouped.
+Fixed:    The AI does not try to group land units into sea transporters anymore.
+Changed:  Removed the CD-check, so that the retail version from gog.com runs
+          with the Apolyton Edition.

 2010-20-02 (Revision 1055)
 Fixed:    The AI does not check its city limit, if city limit is disabled.
 Changed:  The new game rules screen has been cleaned up and enhanced with